simpleclub/CaTeX/README.md

 CaTeX is a Flutter package that outputs **TeX** equations (like LaTeX, KaTeX, MathJax, etc.) inline using a widget and *Flutter only* - no plugins, no web views.

+# On-Hold

+Note that this package is currently **on-hold**.
+This is because we are currently engaged with other efforts.
+Therefore, we cannot ensure maintenance of the package.

+However, there is an alternative that we encourage you to check out in the meantime :)
+We worked together with **[`flutter_math`](https://pub.dev/packages/flutter_math)** to make that package have all the necessary functionality.

 ## About CaTeX

 Being Dart only, CaTeX renders TeX ***faster*** than any other Flutter plugin and is way more